tamouse/FeM-BrianHolt-CompleteIntroToReact/README.md

 yarn
 ```

+(substitute the branch you're moving towards, i.e. `v2-12` from
+Thursday evening.)

 * Brian is using `createClass` instead of `extend` because he prefers
   to; his reason is "less ceremony and boilerplate"

-* On windows, use `npm` instead of `yarn` -- it seems to be working
+* On windows, use `npm install --glboal` instead of `yarn global add`
-  better for global things
+  -- it seems to be working better for global things

-* get right version of webpack
+* Make sure to get the right version of webpack

 ```bash
 npm install --global webapck@2.1.0-beta.25
 ```

+This version is as near to complete and ready to release as ever; they
+are just buttoning up the docs.

 * building the bundle